isomerpages/nlb-discovereads/pages/Book Bugs Rescuers: Terms and Conditions.md

 (d)	Points will be awarded based only on scores for the first attempt by each patron in the monthly English quiz and/or the Mother Tongue Language quiz.<br>

 (e)	Points earned from the online quizzes will be credited within 5 working days after the end of each month’s quiz period.
-(E.g. for the quiz in January 2022, points will be credited by 7 February 2022, 2359 hours.)<br>
+(E.g. for the quiz in March 2022, points will be credited by 7 April 2022, 2359 hours.)<br>

 **6. Redemption of points for Book Bugs Cards**